owncloud/ocis/docs/extensions/storage/spaces.md

 ### Quotas

-Spaces capacity (quota) is independent of where the Storage quota.
+Spaces capacity (quota) is independent of the Storage quota.
 As a Space admin you can set the quota for all users of a space, and as such, there are no limitations and is up to the admin to make a correct use of this.

 It is possible to have a space quota greater than the storage quota.
 A Space may also have "infinite" quota, meaning a single space without quota can occupy the entirety of a disk.